Craving the taste of summer? Well then, this Salmon with Mango Salsa and Sticky Rice will be sure to please.

 - ripe mangos

-- bunch of cilantro (highly recommend fresh – I have not tested this recipe with dried cilantro)
+- a bunch of cilantro (highly recommend fresh – I have not tested this recipe with dried cilantro)

 - orange bell pepper (another color will do, up to your preference)